profsmith89/ctps/_sources/chap16.md

 ---
 emphasize-lines: 2,3
 ---
-### I ran the highlighted commands in the shell
-Chap16$ make -s fun
+chap16$ make -s fun
-Chap16$ ./fun
+chap16$ ./fun
 The strings are different.
 ```

 The command `make` invokes the C compiler and hides most all the complicated compilation process, which I further hid with the `-s` flag that tells `make` to be silent while it does its work.
 This command produces two files:

 * `fun.o`, which is the machine code for the routine we wrote.
-While it contains machine instructions, you can't run it because it's incomplete.
+While it contains machine instructions, you can't run it because it's incomplete.[^fn4]
 * `fun`, which is a binary that will execute when invoked as a command.
 It includes the binary instructions in `fun.o` and *the runtime system* that is needed for a program to run on its own.
 The runtime system includes items like the code for C's builtin library.
 In Python, the runtime system is part of the interpreter.

 ## Why compile?